Allkindoflower/task-manager/README.md

 # Overview of my Task Manager

-This is a web-app I made so users can easily set a task (quest) for themselves and optionally add a deadline, then select a priority and finally Add Quest button to save it in a database.
+- This is a web-app I made so users can easily set a task (quest) for themselves
+- Optionally add a deadline, then select a priority and finally Add Quest button to save it in a database.
-Users can also mark done/incomplete their tasks, or delete them if they wish.
+- Users can also mark done/incomplete their tasks, or delete them if they wish.

 ## Why "Quest Manager"?